 It doesn’t do you any good to create all of these links but aren’t tracking them.
 Plus it’s not uncommon to have multiple individuals working on your website.

-The easiest way to track UTM codes is to create a Google Sheet.
+The easiest way to track UTM codes is to create a Google spreadsheet.
+With Google Sheets you can easily input and share UTM codes entered.
 I have created a free template which you can reuse.
-Signup to get my free copy.
+The spreadsheet also follows my recommended formatting guidelines.

-Not only can you manage all your links, but I’ve also added a campaign URL builder as well.
+Not only can you manage all your links, but I’ve also included a campaign URL builder as well.

 How to Shorten UTM Parameters